maidsafe/rfcs/proposed/0008-Connection_management.md

     Terminated,
 ```

-## Connection Filter
+## Expected Connections

-For connections, add to utils folder a timed `ExpectedConnections` object for key type `crust::Connection`, and value, new type, `ExpectedConnection`.
-An object of type `ExpectedConnections<Connection, ExpectedConnection>` replaces the current `connection_filter` in `RoutingNode`.
+For connections, create and add to utils folder a timed `ExpectedConnections` object for key type `crust::Connection`, and value, new type, `ExpectedConnection`.
+An object of type `ExpectedConnections` replaces the current `connection_filter` in `RoutingNode`.

 ```rust
 pub struct Connection {